 Floating jerkbaits are incredibly useful when fishing over shallow waters as you can ensure you don’t get snagged on the bottom by letting the lure float above it as you fish it.

-But, you will also need some sinking jerkbaits so that you can fish the deeper waters when the fish are holding shallow.
+But, you will also need some sinking options to fish the deeper waters when the fish are holding below the surface.

 How To Fish A Jerkbait

-When fishing a jerk bait, you don’t want to simply wind them in, you want them to jerk around on the way back to you to imitate an injured baitfish looking for cover.
-This is what gets the predators excited as it looks like an easy meal.
+When fishing a jerkbait, you don’t want to simply wind them in.
+Ideally, you want them to jerk around on the retrieve to imitate an injured baitfish looking for cover.
+This excites the predators, as it looks like an easy meal.

 - Cast your jerkbait to an area where you think fish are holding